pagopa/rtd-ms-transaction-filter/README.md

  property, set to false if it's not required to download the file.

 - Mantain the legacy version of the batch process, CentroStella will keep managing the legacy version of the transaction file format

+#### Could not find placeholder batchConfiguration.TokenPanFilterBatch.tokenPanFilter.tokenPanLogsPath

+_java.lang.IllegalArgumentException: Could not resolve placeholder 'batchConfiguration.TokenPanFilterBatch.tokenPanFilter.tokenPanLogsPath' in value "${batchConfiguration.TokenPanFilterBatch.tokenPanFilter.tokenPanLogsPath}"_

+This error means a configuration property is missing from your application.yml config file, include the property, you can set the value of the property _batchConfiguration.TokenPanFilterBatch.transactionFilter.transactionLogsPath_